cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 CloudFront is a Content Delivery Network (CDN) that is integrated in Amazons AWS service.
 It is one of the largest in the world, including others such as Akamai, MaxCDN, and Rackspace.
-CloudFront is continuing to grow globally and currently "includes 44 availability zones in 16 different geographic regions today"[@hid-sp18-512-amazon-cloudfront-a].
+CloudFront is continuing to grow globally and currently

+> ``includes 44 availability zones in 16 different geographic regions
+> today''[@hid-sp18-512-amazon-cloudfront-a].

 This also includes plans for constructing 14 other zones in the coming future.